adhiyudanas/FullStackEngineerChallenge/README.md

     * npm install && npm run dev
     * access localhost:8080 with your browser

+### Current progress
+#### Admin view
+* Add/remove/update/view employees: View all the employees is possible
+* Add/update/view performance reviews: view performance review is possible
+* Assign employees to participate in another employee's performance review: to be implemented

+#### Employee view
+* List of performance reviews requiring feedback: viewing only is possible
+* Submit feedback: to be implemented

+#### API
+* We managed to implement 3 api calls currently (get list of all the employees, get each employee feedbacks, and get each    employee requested reviews)
+* The other API calls such as adding new employee, submit feedback, and submit review have already been defined but not      yet to be used in the system
+* API calls for deleting the user is not yet defined

+#### Client
+* We created the basic layout and separated the UI components
+* Added basic styling for certain pages
+* Gave some basic user interaction

 ### Database
 * We are using mysql database deployed in a docker container
 * All the requirements are inclued in the database folder